vivek34561/ResuMate-Your-AI-Career-Companion/README.md

 ## Notes & Troubleshooting

-- API Keys: The app UI asks for your OpenAI API key in the sidebar.
-You can also set `OPENAI_API_KEY` in Heroku config vars, but the current UI still expects a key pasted by the user at runtime.
+- API Keys: The app UI asks for your Groq API key in the sidebar.
+You can also set `GROQ_API_KEY` in Heroku config vars; the UI supports pasting at runtime.
 - FFmpeg: `Aptfile` installs `ffmpeg` required by `streamlit-webrtc`/`av`.
 If you don’t use voice/video, you can remove `Aptfile` and the apt buildpack.
 - Build errors on `faiss-cpu`/`av`: Ensure Heroku-22/24 stack and Python 3.11.
 If issues persist, try pinning versions in `requirements.txt`.
 - Memory/timeouts: Streamlit apps are single-process; keep models lightweight.
 Prefer hosted APIs (OpenAI, Pinecone) to heavy local compute.